gruntwork-io/docs/_docs-sources/pipelines/maintain/drift-detection.md

 ### Updating Units

 You can make modifications to modules that have drifted and commit those changes to the Drift Detection branch.
-Each change will re-trigger `terragrunt plan` on the Pull Request, and you can inspect the plan to ensure that the unit is no longer drifting.
+Each change to a terragrunt unit change will re-trigger `terragrunt plan` in those units on the Pull Request, and you can inspect the plan to ensure that the unit no longer has drift.

 When the Pull Request is merged, Pipelines will run `terragrunt apply` on all the units that had drift detected **or** were modified in the Pull Request.
-If the unit is no longer drifting the apply will be a no-op.
+If the unit no longer has drift the apply will be a no-op and no infrastructure changes will be made.